 Particle Instance Modifier¶

-Because of the co-dependent way in which the Particle Instance Modifier is influenced by the underlying particle systems on other objects, some of the apparent effects generated by the Particle Instance Modifier can look and act vastly different, depending on the underlying settings of the particle systems it is associated with.
-This is worth taking account of if the Particle Instance Modifier settings do not appear to be giving the results expected, as it may indicate that the particle system settings may need altering rather than the Particle Instance Modifier settings.
+Because of the correlation in which the Particle Instance modifier is influenced by the underlying particle systems on other objects, some of the apparent effects generated by the modifier can look and act vastly different, depending on the underlying settings of the particle systems it is associated with.
+This is worth taking account of, when it seems that the Particle Instance modifier settings do not return the expected results.

 - Particle System